 Scripps Health has a long history of supporting the health needs of the communities we serve.
-The 2019 Scripps Health CHNA is designed to provide a deeper understanding of barriers to health improvements in San Diego County.
+The 2022 Scripps Health CHNA is designed to provide a deeper understanding of barriers to health improvements in San Diego County.
 Scripps strives to improve community health through collaboration with a wide range of partners and like-minded organizations.
-Working with other health systems, community groups, government agencies, businesses and grassroots movements, Scripps is better able to build upon these efforts to achieve broad community health goals.
+Keeping patients at the center of everything we do, Scripps collaborates with other health systems, community groups, government agencies, businesses and community clinics to serve the greatest needs and prioritize our investments in the health of our community.
 Take a closer look at the way the CHNA is created, documented and implemented.

 Community health programs across the country are based on a triennial (every three years) assessment of health needs.
 These needs are identified through hospital data, community input and major trends (national, state and local statistics).
 Collaborations between not-for-profit hospitals and their community partners have resulted in numerous and well-regarded Community Health Needs Assessment (CHNA) reports.

-In San Diego, seven hospitals and health-care systems come together — under the auspices of the Hospital Association of San Diego and Imperial Counties (HASD&IC) — to conduct a triennial CHNA report.
-The HASD&IC 2019 CHNA process included contracting with the Institute for Public Health at San Diego State University (IPH) to employ a rigorous methodology as a process for assessment.
+For the 2022 CHNA process, Scripps actively participated in a collaborative CHNA effort led by the Hospital Association of San Diego and Imperial Counties (HASD&IC).
+Every health system, health district, private hospital and behavioral health hospital in San Diego participated in the collective effort to better understand the health and social needs of San Diego communities.
+The collaborative CHNA effort contracted with other research partners to employ a rigorous methodology as a process for the assessment.
 Using quantitative analyses of publicly available data to provide an overview of critical health and social issues across San Diego County, and qualitative feedback analyses from the community, provides a comprehensive review and appreciation of the region’s health experiences and needs.